bharatari/swyft-epsilon/SwyftAPI/README.md

 ### Notes
 The `/** HARDCODE **/` flag is used to label a function that does not work in a modular or data-agnostic fashion.
 The `/** FUTURE **/` flag is used to label properties or functions that exist to accomodate future expansion, but are not used currently.
+The `/** TEMPORARY **/` flag is used to label properties or functions that exist to accomodate current circumstances, but will be changed soon.

+The attachedRequests evolved from comboOptions and is now a property that can be used for any properties that are used more than once across menu items.
+Each menu item that uses an attachedRequest will specify them in a comma-separated list of AttachedRequest Id values.
+Each AttachedRequest has a name, an array of options, and then properties to determine when the options should be shown to the user.
+'Available' determines how the 'watches', and 'on' properties will be relevant.
+'Watches' watches a specific variable for changes, and on describes what property is relevant to us.
+Options in the `options` array must contain a `name` property and can optionally contain a `price` property.

 ### Limitations
 The `user` property is used to manage admin authentication, and therefore it should not be used as a property on models or for any other purpose.
 On Admin CRUD, for models that have joined data there is a conflict as the `user` property is used to authenticate changes, and is also used to store joined user data.
 In this case, it's best to use the alternative admin authentication property `_user` and then use `user` for the joined data.
 Because `user` and `_user` are not properties on any model, they are always deleted on the server before requests are processed.